Inertial and Gyro Sensor#

 turn to rotation (0) degrees ▶

-angle of heading#
+angle of Inertial/Gyro heading#

-The angle of heading block returns the Gyro Sensor’s heading angle as a decimal number, in the range 0 to 359.99 degrees.
+The angle of Inertial/Gyro heading block returns the Gyro Sensor’s heading angle as a decimal number, in the range 0 to 359.99 degrees.

 ([Gyro1 v] heading in degrees)